KarthikB-dev/ISE/docs.md

 # Encryption

-Encryption is _not_ supported on Microsoft Windows and UNIX platforms.
+Encryption is _not_ supported on Microsoft Windows.
 Here are the instructions for how to encrypt your notes or tasks using OS X and GNU/Linux;

 ## installing dendencies